dataminer-site/dataminer-site.github.io/docs/archive/0.10/data/parquet/overview.md

 ## Writing to Parquet Files

-DuckDB also has support for writing to Parquet files using the `COPY` statement syntax.
+DataMiner also has support for writing to Parquet files using the `COPY` statement syntax.
 See the [`COPY` Statement page](../../sql/statements/copy) for details, including all possible parameters for the `COPY` statement:

 Write a query to a snappy compressed Parquet file: